 As a member of the TRP Working Group, Notabene fully supports integration with TRP.
 Notabene provides an easy-to-use turn-key Travel Rule SAAS solution which includes support for TRP.
 Every Notabene customer has a live TRP endpoint.

 Singaporean VASPs Luno, Crypto.com, and Xfers have successfully completed the second phase of Notabene’s Travel Rule testnet.
 Participants exchanged automated Travel Rule transfers in various real-world scenarios using TRP and TRNow, Notabene’s in-house solution, as messaging channels.
 Learn more.

 While the protocol development is still early, the following seems to be the current features:

 Find the latest TRP specifications here.

 If your organization requires additional support outside of TRP’s current offerings, requesting changes on TRP is reasonably straightforward.
-Fill out this short survey to gain access to the weekly calls where you can raise your issues.
+Fill out this short survey to access the weekly calls where you can raise issues.